Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Better known as the Chinese Ghost Festival, or the Hungry Ghost Festival, Zhongyuan Jie falls on the fifteenth day of the seventh Lunar month.
 After Qingming, Zhongyuan could also be regarded as the next most important Chinese festival for the remembrance of ancestors.

-Interestingly, the festival also has different religious roots.
+Interestingly, the festival has different religious roots too.
 For Taoists, the day originated from the worship of Di Guan (地官), the divine official with the power to absolve sins and alleviate the suffering of the dead.

 For Buddhists, the practice of praying for the suffering deceased stems from a story in the Yulanpeng Sutra.
 So it was written, Maudgalyayana, a disciple of Gautama Buddha, was pained by the sight of his sinful mother suffering as a hungry ghost (preta) after her passing.
 When he sought advice from his master, the Buddha told him salvation is only possible by offering alms to monks.
 Only through the combined prayers of the monastic community could such spirits be saved.